microsoft/azuredevopslabs/labs/vstsextend/github-azureboards/readme.md

 ## Overview

 **DevOps** is not just about automation; while continuous integration and continuous delivery are key practices, teams also need continuous planning.
-As the saying software, development is a team sport - it is vital that everyone stays on the same page.
+Software, development is a team sport - it is vital that everyone stays on the same page.
 While GitHub issues help teams manage work artifacts such as issues and bugs which might be sufficient for individuals and small teams, but they do not scale well to support the needs of enterprise teams.

  ![](images/github-azureboards.png)